bitfactory-software/anyxx/terms_and_definitions.md

   - Static casts are only a syntactic construct and leave no trace in the binary code.

 #### A *dynamic cast*:
-  - Is a get_meta_data query to test if the casted object is of this type.
+  - Uses meta data to find the queried type.
-  - If such a query succeeds, it is determined by the program.
+  - If such a query succeeds, is determined by the program.
   - All dynamic casts are safe.
-  - Dynamic casts need code to run.
+  - Dynamic casts have a runtime cost.

 ### 'Upcast' vs 'Downcast'
 #### An *upcast* is a *conversion* from a more detailed type to a general one.